 A major focus of the Archive's holdings are records relating to the fishery, trade and settlement of Newfoundland.
 Some of these records are of particular interest to people researching Newfoundland families.

 Below are listed some of the record series which can be used in researching genealogy and family history.
 Access to the information contained in the records varies with each series.
 Information on how the records can be searched is included with the description of the record series.
-Unless otherwise stated, none of the information contained in these records is on line.
+Most of the information contained in these records is not available on line.
 We have specified where there are name indexes to the records.

 Keith Matthews Name Files, 1500-1850 [textual] 54 metres.

 Collections of over 5,000 research papers completed by graduate and undergraduate students in the course of their studies in Newfoundland history, geography, fisheries geography, and Newfoundland and Labrador culture.
 The majority of the papers are on community and family histories.
 Other subjects include education, health, law, merchants, politics, religion, and the fishery.
 Many of the community studies include information on early settlers and businesses.
 The papers are listed by title and author and can be searched for genealogical information by geographical area or community and/or family name.
 Student papers can be scanned for $10.00 each.

 Strait of Belle Isle population data collection, 1848-1972